 Also, those factory-made panels are probably with certain, defined dimensions.

 For some of your purposes, you will need to craft your own bass traps or panels of different shapes.
 When we sum it up, it’s not that expensive either.

 Simply put, for those willing to experiment and do some “men’s work”, this will be an interesting job.
 Also, it will give you a better insight into how soundproofing works.

 I myself have learned about soundproofing through this process and helped me realize a lot.

-Hopefully, this article will provide you with some starting knowledge of how should you make your own sound-absorbing panels.
+Hopefully, this article will provide you with some starting knowledge of how should you make your own sound-absorbing panels or bass traps.